valohai/docs/source/guides/private-gitlab-repository.rst

 * a private GitLab repository
 * a Valohai project which to link the repository
 * a tool that generates SSH keys, this guide uses :code:`ssh-keygen`
+* access from Valohai (IP address: 34.248.245.191) through your firewall to your private GitLab

 2. Generate an SSH key pair
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~